-AFTER HOURS By John Morley Happiness Takes Time; Don't Expect Miracles CHICAGO . . .
-This is the last of five columns on the happier life . . . and we gratefully acknowledge the many letters. fully acknowledge the many letters from our readers across the nation.
+AFTER HOURS By John Morley

+Happiness Takes Time; Don't Expect Miracles

+tilly acknowledge the many letters from our readers across the nation.
 They made us feel wonderful.

 The happier life requires that we all keep on learning on any subject that intrigues us.
-We should keep on learning more and more about ourselves . . . for it is our own point of view that rides with or against the tide of the world eround us.
-We want to be sure when it is best to swim with or against that swim with or against that
+We should keep on learning more and more about ourselyes for it is our own. selves... for it is our own point of view that rides with or against the tide of the world eround us.
+We want to be sure when it is best to swim with or against that tide